-AMG is one of seven specialist groups of the Mineralogical Society of Great Britain and Ireland.
+AMG is one of eight special interest groups of the Mineralogical Society of Great Britain and Ireland.
 It receives financial support annually from the Society.
-The Group also holds funds on behalf of the IMA Commission on Ore Mineralogy (COM), and supports the activities of the Commission in its publications, training programmes, Summer Schools and other events.
+The Group also holds funds on behalf of the IMA Commission on Ore Mineralogy (COM) and supports the activities of the Commission in its publications, training programmes, Summer Schools and other events.

 The Group is led by a small committee, elected annually at an Annual General Meeting.
 Current committee members come from several universities, public bodies and consultancies.
 Membership is free to all members of the Mineralogical Society, and involvement by all is encouraged.

 The activities of the Group are relevant to those in the research, education and industrial sectors conducting research, or applying such studies, in ore mineralogy and petrology, ore genesis, mineral processing and metallurgy, industrial mineralogy, archaeology, environmental, medical and forensic mineralogy.
 Those involved in the uses of X-rays, electron beam, laser and isotopic techniques in mineralogy will also find interest in the Group’s work.

 The AMG supports the Society statement on Equality, Diversity and Inclusivity

 Further information can be obtained from the Mineralogical Society, 12 Baylis Mews, Amyand Park Road, Twickenham, TW1 3HQ, UK.
 Tel: +44(0) 20 8891 6600+44(0) 20 8891 6600.
 E-mail: firstname.lastname@example.org, or the current AMG Secretary, E. Deady e-mail.